Link back to main website index.

 Passed by the Board of Directors, March 22, 1979

 Locomotive 5288 Pacific Type 4-6-2

 The family requests that in lieu of flowers contributions be made to the Tennessee Valley Railroad Museum 5288 Restoration Fund.
 It was Mr. Soule's dream that someday this wonderful locomotive would be restored to fully operational condition as a Southern Railway locomotive.
 He said, "When it is restored, it will outshine all the rest.
 It will be more beautiful than all the rest."
-The fund that was established in his honor will remain in place and contributions may be forwarded at any time to:
+Sadly, this locomotive will not be restored as its only purpose is a part source now.

 Contact Information: Email firstname.lastname@example.org